Foreign Direct Investment Screening Expert in France | FDI & CFIUS Advisory

-Relians – a specialist in foreign investment screening in France
+Relians – a specialist in foreign direct investment screening in France

-With experience handling more than 150 cases, Relians has developed unique expertise in foreign investment screening in France, advising investors, financial institutions and legal advisors on transactions involving sensitive and strategic sectors.
+With experience handling over 150 cases, Relians provides strategic advisory services on foreign direct investment screening in France, helping investors, companies and advisors anticipate regulatory risks affecting transactions in sensitive sectors and strategic technologies.

-Relians supports you with the specific requirements of foreign direct investment screening in France
+Relians supports you with the specific requirements of FDI screening in France

 Foreign investment screening has become a key regulatory issue for cross-border transactions involving strategic sectors.
 In France, the foreign investment control regime requires prior authorization from the Ministry of the Economy for certain investments affecting sensitive activities.

-Investors planning acquisitions in France must therefore assess whether their transaction may fall within the scope of foreign investment screening rules, particularly when the target company operates in sensitive technologies, critical infrastructure or strategic industries.
+Investors planning acquisitions in France must therefore assess whether their transaction may fall within the scope of foreign investment screening in France, particularly when the target company operates in sensitive technologies, critical infrastructure or strategic industries.

 Relians provides in-depth expertise on the main foreign investment screening mechanisms, including the French foreign investment control regime (IEF), the European Union foreign investment screening framework, and the CFIUS review process in the United States.